gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 so that they could page through the sketchbook together.
 Open-mouthed,
 eyes wide,
-the younger roo ran her finger over one drawing after another.
+Sindy ran her finger over one drawing after another.
-"Papa..." she whispered.
-"Is he still here?"
+"Is he still here?" she whispered.

 "I don't know."
 Maddy shook her head.
-"But right now I wish Shaper Leaf was.
+"I wish Dockety would wake up.
-He could just make us a way out."
+Or that Commander Leaf was here---he could just blast a way out.
+Rrrrr..."
+She made a rumbling sound in her throat and shook her paws in the air.

+"What was that supposed to be?"
+Sindy scowled.

+Maddy let her paws fall to her sides.
+"Sonics," she said with a forced.

 Sindy jumped and squeaked as the cleaner bot rolled up to them.
 "What's that!?"